Best Books for Summer

 Acclaimed cultural historian Lucy Inglis offers an extraordinary insight into the history of opium – one of the most dangerous and profitable plants in the world.
 The author has drawn on a wide range of sources and trade, war, corruption, crime, medicine and humanity all come into play.

-Jesse Blackadder’s book Sixty Seconds and all of the above titles are available at Book Face Store and Café at Port Central.
+All of the above titles are available at Book Face Store and Café at Port Central.
 Phone 6584 6001